Psychemedics is proud to partner with Lansing Catholic School and happy to join forces with them to create a drug-free environment for the students!

 Tom Maloney, principal: “So we want to prevent them from using drugs. if they are using drugs, we want them to stop using it. and if they need help, we want to intervene and get them the help that they need.”

 Because the test takes hair samples, it will allow officials to detect drug use within a 90-day window.
-The company’s representative hopes that will help prevent students from using.
+The company’s representative hopes that it will help prevent students from using it.